apache/incubator-kie-tools/packages/sonataflow-deployment-webapp/README.md

 ## Using the deployed webjar

+1. Visit [webjars.org](https://www.webjars.org/) and search for the leatest available version of `sonataflow-deployment-webapp`
-1. Edit the `pom.xml` file and add the following plugin configuration:
+2. Edit the `pom.xml` file and add the following plugin configuration:

-Add the webjar version to the properties section of your pom.xml
+Add the `sonataflow-deployment-webapp` version from webjars.org to the properties section of your pom.xml

 ```xml
 <sonataFlowDeploymentWebapp.version>0.32.0</sonataFlowDeploymentWebapp.version>